Magic Mont Saint Michel Photo Spots, Brittany France

 At the shuttle bus stop in front of the entrance

-Near the shuttle bus stops in front of the castle is one of the Mont St. Michel photo spots.
-There, the view includes the entire castle and its ramparts.
-When it gets dark, the castle is illuminated.
-It is also possible to take pictures of the illuminated scene with proper photo equipment.
+Just by the shuttle bus stops in front of the castle lies one of the prime Mont St. Michel photo spots.
+From this vantage point, you can capture the entire castle along with its impressive ramparts.
+As night falls, the castle is beautifully illuminated, providing a night scene that can be captured with the right photo equipment.

 From the terrace at the entrance of the Abbey